 I am not a medical professional.
 I am sharing my experience in the hope that it helps someone else who is going through this.
 Every person and every bladder is different.
 As my urologist pointed out, there are many things that can cause the same symptoms, and the cause of bladder pain can be hard to diagnose.

-The most common symptoms of bladder spasm are:
+The most common symptoms of bladder spasms (also known by many as overactive bladder syndrome) are: